 HWP applications are submitted to the DOT Residency for the county in which the work will occur (for Residential Driveways) or DOT Regional Office (all other types of permits).
-The DOT Residency or Regional Office will outline any additional requirements depending on the nature of work, and issue the HWP after all application requirements are met.
+The DOT Residency or Regional Office will outline any additional requirements depending on the nature of work, and issue the HWP after all application requirements of work, and issue the HWP after all application requirements are met.